-Prior to joining Atura, Chris held various progressive leadership positions with OPG, including Chief Operating Officer for OPG’s Renewable Generation business, where he led a team of 1,300 in operating and maintaining a 10,000 MW fleet of hydroelectric, thermal and solar assets across Ontario.
-His previous positions include Vice President, Regulatory Affairs, and Regional Vice President of Northwest Operations.
+Through nearly two decades with OPG, Chris held various progressive leadership positions, including Chief Operating Officer for OPG’s Renewable Generation business, Vice President of Regulatory Affairs, and Regional Vice President of Northwest Operations.

 Chris holds a BASc in Environmental (Chemical) Engineering from the University of Waterloo (P.Eng), an MBA from Wilfrid Laurier University, and an ICD.D from the Institute of Corporate Directors.
 He lives in Burlington with his wife Julie and their daughter and son.